 Expertise.
-Ask a recognized authority, news-maker or thought leader within the industry who possesses strong enough credentials that generate credibility quickly through a bio or 30 second introduction.
+Ask a recognized authority, news-maker, or thought leader within the industry who possesses strong enough credentials that generate credibility quickly through a bio or 30-second introduction.
 Or find a practitioner who has firsthand knowledge about the topic and has applied it successfully (or not) in the real world.
 You can also consider stakeholders – those representatives along the value chain.
-Invite a high-profile end-user customer, an employee or a vendor-partner who has expertise on the topic.
+Invite a high-profile end-user customer, an employee, or a vendor-partner who has expertise on the topic.

 Eloquent.
 Panelists should be good conversationalists.
 How good are they on the phone?
 Was it a monologue or a discussion?
-Can they express their opinion, take a controversial position on a topic – without being a jerk?
+Can they express their opinion, and take a controversial position on a topic – without being a jerk?
 Review video footage to make sure the potential panelist has the ability to keep the audience engaged and interested.

 Prepared.
-Some high profile personalities have one speech and won’t (or cannot) tailor their presentation and/or comments for your specific audience or topic.
+Some high-profile personalities have one speech and won’t (or cannot) tailor their presentation and/or comments for your specific audience or topic.
 Find someone who will do the work – who will have three key messages the audience needs to hear complemented with an anecdote, metaphor, analogy, example, or illustration.

 The ideal panelist should have these four traits to increase the likelihood of a lively and informative panel discussion.